Permutation twisted cohomology, remixed: Preliminaries: Tensor-triangular geometry and permutation modules

-We expediently review some of the essentials of permutation modules from \cite{BG25} and endotrivial complexes \cite{M24c}.
-For an overview of tensor-triangular geometry, we refer the reader to \cite{Bal05, Bal10b}, and for an in-depth ``classical'' overview of $p$-permutation modules and the Brauer quotient, we refer the reader to \cite[Chapter 5]{L181} or \cite{CL23}.
+Next, we review the basics of $p$-permutation modules.
+For a purely representation-theoretic overview of $p$-permutation modules and associated constructions, we refer the reader to \cite[Chapter 5]{L181} or \cite{CL23}.

 \begin{definition} A $kG$-module $M$ is: \begin{enumerate} \item a permutation module if $M$ admits a $G$-stable basis, or equivalently, $M \cong kX$ for some $G$-set $X$; \item a $p$-permutation module (where $p$ denotes the characteristic of $k$) if $M$ is a direct summand of a permutation module, or equivalently, $\Res^G_S M$ is a permutation module for some Sylow $p$-subgroup $S$ of $G$.

-In particular, if $G$ is a finite $p$-group, every $p$-permutation module is a permutation module. \end{enumerate} We set $\catK(G) := \on{K}_b(p\on{-perm})$, the bounded homotopy category of $p$-permutation modules. \end{definition}
+In particular, if $G$ is a $p$-group, every $p$-permutation module is a permutation module.
+In this case, the indecomposable permutation modules are precisely those isomorphic to $kX$ for $X$ a transitive $G$-set.
+If $G$ is not a $p$-group, these modules may decompose further. \end{enumerate} We set $\catK(G) := \on{K}_b(\mathsf{perm}(kG)^\natural)$, the bounded homotopy category of $p$-permutation modules.
+The category $\catK(G)$ is a \emph{rigid} tensor-triangulated category, with duals given by $C^* := \Hom_k(C, k)$.
+Moreover, $\catK(G)$ is essentially small and is the compact part of a rigidly-compactly-generated (i.e., `big') tensor-triangulated category $\catD(G)$, the \emph{derived category of permutation $kG$-modules}.
+For this paper, $\catD(G)$ will not play much of a role.

+We note this category can be defined in the context of cohomological Mackey functors, Artin motives, or equivariant stable homotopy theory, and refer the reader to \cite{BG23b, F25} for details on these equivalences. \end{definition}